 Red Team Competition Overview

-Formerly called High School Forensics, the Red Team Competition (RED) is organized as a two part red team operation designed specifically for high school students.
+The Red Team Competition (RED) is organized as a two-part red team operation designed specifically for high school students.

-During Finals (in-person, 8 - 10 November), teams will be tasked with infiltrating and analyzing the findings of the operation without getting caught.
-Students will need to apply skills related to forensics, cryptography, reverse engineering, exploitation, and social engineering.
+During in-person Finals in November, teams will be tasked with infiltrating and analyzing the findings of an operation using reconnaissance and penetration testing methods.
+Similar to the Qualification Round, students will need to apply skills related to forensics, cryptography, reverse engineering, and exploitation.

 - CSAW Europe at Grenoble INP - Esisar (Valence, France)